 Price: Adults €4, children €2.25, tents €3.5, dog €2, motorhome, €3.75 (for 3+ nights).

-We know that the Portuguese coastline is hard to resist… but that doesn’t mean that there aren’t some great inland camping spots too.
-Located in the heart of Portugal, Redondo Lodges and Camping offers an authentic Portuguese camping experience.
+We know that the coastline is hard to resist for camping in Portugal… but that doesn’t mean that there aren’t some great inland camping spots in central Portugal too.
+Located in the heart of central Portugal, Redondo Lodges and Camping offers an authentic Portuguese camping experience.
 From the site itself, you’ll have views of the surrounding farmland, home to an abundance of olive groves, as well as local vineyards.
 You can choose from various sites within the camp, and all offer shady spots and a tranquil experience.

-Although there are some campsite activities available that are common to many campsites around Portugal, such as yoga, horseriding, this campsite offers some unique experiences thanks to its proximity to farmland and greenery.
+Although there are some campsite activities available that are common to many Portugal campsites, such as yoga, and horseriding, this campsite offers some unique experiences thanks to its proximity to farmland and greenery.
 For instance, you can join in with the olive harvesting during October and November, gather wile mushrooms in February and November and, if you’re lucky enough to be there for the month of September, you can get involved with the wine harvest.

-Furthermore, the camp is located on the outskirts of Tomar, an exceptionally charming town adjacent to the Nabão River.
+Furthermore, this central Portugal campsite is located on the outskirts of Tomar, an exceptionally charming town adjacent to the Nabão River.
 With classic Portuguese architecture, art collections, and ruins to explore, it’s a great way to really get a feel for Portuguese history.

 This unique campsite has tonnes to offer that’s missing from seaside spots.
-It’s a great way to get off the beaten track and have a truly relaxing camping experience while exploring the Portuguese heartland.
+It’s a great way to get off the beaten track and have a truly relaxing atmosphere while exploring the Portuguese heartland.
 Oh, and the prices are very reasonable too.